ibm-cloud-docs/account/tagging_resources.md

 {: ui}

 You can apply **user tags** to organize your resources and service IDs and easily find them later.
 User tags can also help you with identifying specific team usage or cost allocation.
 By creating **access management tags**, you can control access to your resources and service IDs without requiring updates to your IAM policies.

+## Tag types
+{: #tag-types}

+There are three types of tags: user, service, and access management.

+User tags
+:   User tags are added to resources or service IDs by an authorized user in the account.
+Add user tags to your resources to organize, track, and manage costs for related resources.
+When you use a consistent tagging schema to identify which resources are tied to specific teams, you can group and filter by those tags when you analyze costs within your exported usage report.

+Consider using a project to organize and track resources across accounts.
+Resources that are created by deploying a project automatically have service tags attached with the project ID and configuration ID.
+This way, you don't have to manage tagging related resources maually.
+{: tip}

+Service tags
+:   Service tags are attached by services.
+No users are authorized to attach or detach service tags on a resource, even if they have access to manage tags on the resource.

+Resources that are created by deploying a project are automatically tagged with the project ID and configuration ID, which is available on your usage report.
+Use projects to help you track spending for projects.
+For more information, see [Tracking usage and spend for projects](/docs/secure-enterprise?topic=secure-enterprise-project-usage-spend).
+{: note}

+Access management tags
+:   Access management tags are used to manage access to resources.
+They can be created in advance for use in access policies, which grant access to the resources where access management tags are attached.
+Only the account administrator can create access management tags, and they can delete them only when the tags aren't attached to any resources in the account.
+Only the resource administrator can attach and detach access management tags on the resource itself.

 ## Tagging rules
 {: #limits}